trash89/brownie_with_hardhat/README.md

 See the README.md file for some example tasks you can run.
 ```

-Modify hardhat.config.js to setup the hardhat network
+Modify hardhat.config.js to setup the hardhat network:

 ```bash
 vi hardhat.config.js